insum-labs/starter-project-template/README.md

 Use this repo to start a new project.

-You lickely want to download and not clone or fork.
+You likely want to **download** and not clone or fork.
 Then you can `git init` and start a new repo.

 ![Download project](tmp/gitlab-download.png)